Capturing event metrics to track event KPIs can be a challenge.

 For inspiration on what to include in your event emails, download the best 18 free event email templates now.

 Event metric #3 Accounts influenced (for B2B Marketers)

 Depending on the type of event you’re hosting and the type of industry you’re in, your event KPI is most likely to attract either new customers, HCPs or higher-ups at companies (for new accounts) that you’d like to do business with.

 That means that an event success metric to monitor is the source of your attendees.
 An easy way of determining this is by asking them on your registration page.
 Add questions such as “What company do you work for?” and “What’s your role in the company?”

 If there’s a vendor, company, or person that attended your event that you want to work with in the future, take notice and use their attendance as a talking point for further engagement.

 Pro Tip: You can also check email registration lists to see if attendees used their company’s email address to determine where they work.

-Social media is one of the most effective channels to reach people.
-But, it’s also a great source of virtual event success metrics to understand how effective your event communication is.
+Although you can’t track this through your event platform, social media is one of the most effective channels to reach people.
+But, it’s also a great source of event success metrics to understand how effective your event communication is.
 You can easily look at social media analytics from your company page.

 Check how many people start following you once you advertise your event.
 This could indicate an increase in interest.
 And monitor how many people are liking, tagging, sharing, and reposting your posts about your upcoming event.